guess-who-haiku/guess-who-haiku/README.md

 ## Game Screens
 ### Create a Haiku

 The landing page for our application invites users to generate a haiku, selecting up to three figures whose voices will be used to build the poem.
-Once the haiku is generated, the user has a few choices: if they are dissatisfied with the haiku, they can regenerate a haiku with the same figures they'd selected, or restart the haiku generation process from the beginning.
+Once the haiku is generated, the user has a few choices: if they want to try generating a new haiku, they can regenerate a haiku with the same figures they'd selected, or restart the haiku generation process from the beginning to select a new set of authors.
 If they want to use the haiku, they can save the haiku to share at a later date, or immediately challenge their friends on the application to solve the haiku.

 ![create-haiku](https://user-images.githubusercontent.com/55667998/75101645-69657900-5594-11ea-8269-371db8418ef3.gif)